bartczak-pa/WebScraper/README.md

 ## Description

+This is my first portfolio project showing Python Codings skills.
-This web scraper is design to extract recipes from the Bianca Zapatka blog.
+This web scraper is designed to extract recipes from the [Bianca Zapatka Blog](https://biancazapatka.com/)

-It uses Beautiful Soup to navigate the HTML structure and retrieve desired elements based on specified selectors.
+The app task is to scrape recipes from Culinary Blog and save them to JSON file.

+### Used libraries

+**Beautiful Soup 4** - Well known web scraper which allows parse HTML files and extract desired data.

+**tqdm** - Python library responsible for displaying progress bars

 ## Features